harshavardhannarla/shell/Readme.md

-->make command in the terminal creates the a.out executable file for running the shell
+### Make command in the terminal creates the a.out executable file for running the shell

-## Usage

-1. make
-2. ./a.out

-## Features

-### ; separated commands

-- You can run more than 1 shell command in  a single line by separating them with a `;`

 ### ls